 Expenses: Expenses are recognized in the income statement on an accrued basis.
 Expenses from interest are recognized on accrued basis also.
+Operating lease payments are recognized as an expense in the period's income on a straight-line basis over the lease term.

-3.11.
+3.10.
 Related party transactions